robobenklein/robobenklein.github.io/about/index.md

 </div>

-If you find an old version online somewhere, chances are high that I've either abandoned that account or someone else is using my avatar for some reason.
+If you find an old version of one of these avatars online somewhere, chances are high that I've either abandoned that account or someone else is using my avatar for some reason.